What are kissing bugs?

 How can you treat kissing bug bites?

-Home treatment can help stop the itching and prevent an infection.
+Home treatment can help stop the itching from kissing bug bites and prevent an infection.
 You can:

 - Wash the bites with soap to lower the chance of infection.